 Some people like to store red spices like chili powder, cayenne pepper and paprika in the refrigerator to prevent loss of colour and flavour.
 As mentioned in the freezer scenario above, this does more harm than good.

 Whole spices keep the longest because they have not been cracked or ground which would expose their volatile oils to the air, which speeds up the breakdown of their flavor.
 This is why ground spices have a shorter shelf life than whole spices or seeds.So Many Different Recommendations - Which are Correct?

-The general recommendations for freshness dating is four years for whole spices and two years for ground.
+The general recommendations for freshness dating are four years for whole spices and two years for ground.
 You may hear people say that spices should be replaced every six months.
-However, most spices are only harvested once a year, so it certainly doesn't make sense to replace these every six months.
+However, most spices are only harvested once a year, so it certainly doesn't make sense to replace them every six months.

 If spices and herbs are kept as we have discussed the shelf life will be as follows:

 - Whole spices and dried herbs, leaves and flowers will keep 1 - 2 years.

 - Seeds will keep 2 - 3 years and whole roots (i.e. ginger root or galangal root) will keep 3 years.